google/applied-machine-learning-intensive/v2/04_classification/03_classification_with_tensorflow/slides.md

 > slope     | slope of peak of exercise ST segment<br>1 = upslope<br>2 = flat<br>3 = downslope

 <!--
-The next two columns have to do with an exercise stress test that the patients did. 'thalach' is maximum heart rate that the patient achieved during the exercise session.
-This is a continuous variable. 'exang' is a catagorical variable that let's us know if the exercise cause angina.
+The next two columns have to do with an exercise stress test that the patients did.

+'thalach' is maximum heart rate that the patient achieved during the exercise session.

+'exang' is a catagorical variable that let's us know if the exercise cause angina.

-'oldpeak' is a continuous variable that measures ST depression.
+'oldpeak' is a variable that measures ST depression.
 ST depression is a curve on an electrocardiogram graph where the ST segment line is very low when compared to a baseline.

 'slope' is a strange one.
 Intuitively you'd expect it to be the slope of a line, but instead it is a catagorical variable that lets you know which direction the line was going at the peak exercise ST segment.
 -->